CTSRD-CHERI/cheri-exercises/src/introduction/ccc.md

 ```

 If you were provided a docker image along with these instructions (e.g. as part of a training exercise or bug-bounty), it should be configured such that `ccc` works without setting environment variables.

+Although not used by these exercises, the tool will instead function as a C++ compiler if invoked via the name `cc++`, and a `tools/cc++` symlink exists to facilitate this.